HorizonCode/BSRPC/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/HorizonCode/BSRPC)
 ![GitHub forks](https://img.shields.io/github/forks/HorizonCode/BSRPC)

-This program allows you to display your current Beat Saber gameplay status on Discord using the Streamer Tools Mod for the Quest version of Beat Saber.
+This program allows you to display your current Beat Saber gameplay status on Discord using the Streamer Tools for the Quest version of Beat Saber.

 ## Requirements

 - Node.js 20 and above
 - [NodeJS Build Tools](#install-build-tools) (for executeable generation)
-- Beat Saber 1.28.x with Streamer Tools Mod installed on your Oculus Quest
+- Beat Saber 1.28.x with [Streamer Tools](https://github.com/EnderdracheLP/streamer-tools) installed on your Oculus Quest
 - Discord account
 - Local network IP address of your Oculus Quest